chuckleplant/blog/_posts/2017-01-29-industry-and-software.md

 As it happens with programming languages, there's no *one size fits all*.
 You get to know a programming language a lot better once you know how it's compiled, loaded to memory and executed.
 This is what I'm trying to do with methodologies.
 Consider this as an introspection of my somewhat limited experience.

-In order to understand the nature of software development, what helped me was a comparison a colleague of mine made between software products and hardware products.
+In order to understand the nature of software development, what helped me was a comparison a colleague from [Happy Computing](http://happycomputing.cat/)[^1] made between software products and hardware products.
 Hardware products are old, and it's to be expected that with the years comes knowledge and expertise.
 Software is new, but spreads quickly.
 If evolution tells us something about this is that we'll have some weird mutants before we can have a well defined specimen.

 ## Same old, same old